-Ouwerkerk is the oldest village of former island Duiveland, these days part of the island Schouwen-Duiveland.
-Unsurprisingly, there is not only an “Ouwerkerk”, but also a “Nieuwerkerk”.
-Both villages owe their name to the construction of the new church in what is now Nieuwerkerk.
+Ouwerkerk is the oldest village of the former island of Duiveland which is a part of the island Schouwen-Duiveland these days.
+It will probably not surprise you that there is not only an “Ouwerkerk” but also a “Nieuwerkerk”.
+Both villages owe their name to the construction of the new church in what is now called Nieuwerkerk.

-Ouwerkerk as a difficult history in which the medieval church tower was blown up during the Second World War.
-After the war, the village was hit again badly during the 1953 North Sea floods in which one in six villagers was killed.
-Also many buildings were lost in this natural disaster.
-The dike of Ouwerkerk was the last one to be closed up again nine months after that particular night.
-In the four caissons that were used for the closing the dike, the Watersnoodmuseum (Flood disaster museum) has now taken up residency.
-It is one of the most important attractions of the village which has tens of thousands of visitors each year.
+Ouwerkerk has a harsch history in which the medieval church tower was blown up during the Second World War.
+After the war, the 1953 North Sea floods striked the town again in which one out of six residents was killed.
+Also, many buildings were lost due to this natural disaster.
+The dike of Ouwerkerk was the last one to be fixed again after nine months since that particular night.
+The Watersnoodmuseum (Flood disaster museum) is now occupying the four caissons that were used for the reconstruction of the dike.
+It is one of the most important and famous attractions of the village which has tens of thousands of visitors each year.

-Ouwerkerk is not far from the old Dutch town of Zierikzee and is situated along the Oosterschelde, the biggest national park of the Netherlands.
-It is a world of tides, wind and, especially, lots of water.
-There is much to do in, on and around the water.
+Ouwerkerk is situated along the Oosterschelde, the biggest national park of the Netherlands, and is located closely to the old Dutch town of Zierikzee.
+It is characterised by its tides, wind and, especially, by lots of water.
+There is much to do in, on and around the water in this area.
 Except for mussels and oysters, there are also seals and porpoises that live here.

 The southern coast of Schouwen-Duiveland is also called the “vogelboulevard” (bird boulevard) of Zeeland.
-Thousands, and sometimes even tens of thousands, of waders, seagulls, geese, and ducks, stay here in the brackish swamp water.
-A fantastic place for bird lovers.
-Walking or cycling along the Oosterschelde, you can enjoy the fresh air and the panoramic views of land and water.
+Thousands, and sometimes even tens of thousands of waders, seagulls, geese, and ducks, stay here in the brackish swamp water.
+This therefore is a fantastic place for bird lovers.
+Walking or cycling along the Oosterschelde, you can enjoy the fresh air and the panoramic views of the vast land and water.

-More inland, Schouwen-Duiveland is perfect for long cycling tours through a landscape we don’t see often anymore in the Netherlands.
+The inland of Schouwen-Duiveland is also perfectly suited for long cycling tours through a landscape that you will hardly find anywhere else in the country anymore.
 The many quiet country lanes take you along characteristic villages and offer you various safe cycling routes.

-Lovers of forest and beach will also have a great time here.
+Forest- and beachlovers will also have a great time here.
 Apart from the long North Sea coast with its vast and broad sandy beaches, you will also find Zeeland’s largest forest here: the “Domeinen” which has one of the most beautiful mountain bike routes of the country.

-Most important attraction in the village of Ouwerkerk is the Watersnoodmuseum.
-Five kilometres from the village is the town of Zierikzee.
+In a range of only five kilometres, the town of Zierikzee can be found.
 For a relatively small town, it has a great number of monuments: no less than 568.
 The “Sint-Lievensmonstertoren” and the Noord- en Zuidhavenpoort, are the most important ones.

-Southwest of Ouwerkerk you will find the most important part of the famous Delta Works: the impressive Oosterscheldekering.
-This storm surge barrier connects the island Schouwen-Duiveland with the island Neeltje Jans, where you can visit the family water park of the same name.
+On the southwester side of Ouwerkerk you will find the most important part of the famous Delta Works, namely: the impressive Oosterscheldekering.
+This storm surge barrier connects the island Schouwen-Duiveland with the island Neeltje Jans, where you can visit the well-known family water park ‘’Deltapark Neeltje Jans’’.

-The village of Ouwerkerk has not much shops or entertainment.
+The village of Ouwerkerk does not have many shops or entertainment facilities.
 For a more extensive offer of shops and businesses, you will need to visit neighbouring villages and towns.

-For more information about Ouwerkerk and its surrounding area, we would like to refer you to the local tourist office.
+For more information about Ouwerkerk and its surrounding areas, we would like to refer you to the local tourist office.